siva17/MyJSWebView/README.md

 @end
 ```

-Goto your Storyboard or xib containing your View Controller and add WebView to it appropriately.
+* Goto your Storyboard or xib containing your View Controller and add WebView to it appropriately.
 Select the WebView
-Go to Custom Class tab.
-Update the Class to “MyJSUIWebView” and Restoration ID to “MyJSUIWebView”
+* Go to Custom Class tab and update the Class to “MyJSUIWebView” and Restoration ID to “MyJSUIWebView”
-Go to Outlets tab (last)
-You should see “webView” in Referencing Outlets (as you have defined in your View Controller).
+* Go to Outlets tab (last) and you should see “webView” in Referencing Outlets (as you have defined in your View Controller).
 Map it to View Controller.

 Run it and you are good to go.